 You can insert images in the body of your help center knowledge base articles and content blocks.
-When you insert images, they are added as attachments.
+When you insert images, they are added to the media library.
 Large images are automatically resized to fit the width of the article.

 This article contains the following sections: